pacific-hake/hake-assessment/README.md

     build(run.fore = TRUE, run.retro = TRUE, run.extra.mcmc = TRUE)

   * You don’t need to save the workspace when you close R, it isn't used by latex/knitr.

+  * In 2018, when running
+     build(TRUE, TRUE, TRUE)
+  we sometimes got an error
+     line 2001 did not have 226 elements
+  (see Issue #362), but then doing
+     build()
+  works.

 ## How to create hake-assessment.pdf